High Tariffs and Protectionist Policies

 Infrastructure

-India has significant infrastructure development needs, and improvements in this sector are vital to the country’s economic growth.
+Although India has devoted significant resources to upgrading its infrastructure, and those efforts have resulted in large numbers of new and well-run airports and thousands of miles of new, modern highways, India still has significant infrastructure development needs, and improvements in this sector are vital to the country’s economic growth.
 India’s roads, railways, seaports, and airports are often congested and inefficient, creating capacity constraints that could stymie future economic growth.
 Infrastructure projects in India are often delayed, a function of gaps in the regulatory framework and inefficiencies in the project approval process.
 India has ambitious infrastructure development goals for airports and inland waterways, in part to offset weaknesses in traditional rail and road infrastructure.
 Intermodal logistics is another focus area addressing first and last mile connectivity.
-India has devoted a growing portion of its public purse to infrastructure development and plans to execute these initiatives largely through a public-private partnership model.
+India has devoted a growing portion of its public expenditure to infrastructure development and plans to execute these initiatives largely through a public-private partnership model.
 However, projects are often late and over budget.

 Power of States